 By working from home, family members can enjoy more quality time with their families, promote family values and develop stronger family unity without compromising their family or jobs.
-Using the time saved by working from home promotes and fosters the resolution of family problems and increases the number of time families can have to bond in their home.
+Using the time saved by working from home promotes and fosters the resolution of family problems and increases the number of times families can have to bond in their home.
 From a larger perspective, stronger and more bonded family units strengthen society.
 Working at home also reduces the need for larger family units to separate due to career opportunities, keeping families closure and more connected.

 Related Content: How to Include Your Family in Your Work-at-Home Business